Project-MONAI/model-zoo/models/wholeBody_ct_segmentation/docs/README.md

 ## Training configuration

 The segmentation of 104 tissues is formulated as the voxel-wise multi-label segmentation.
-The model is optimized with gradient descent method minimizing Dice + cross entropy loss between the predicted mask and ground truth segmentation.
+The model is optimized with the gradient descent method minimizing Dice + cross entropy loss between the predicted mask and ground truth segmentation.

 The training was performed with the following: